evennia/evennia/evennia/contrib/base_systems/character_creator/README.md

 # Character Creator contrib
 by InspectorCaracal

 This contrib is designed to be used in MULTISESSION_MODE = 2 or higher, where characters are not automatically created to match the account.
+To use this with lower modes, you'll need to implement your own solution for preventing the built-in automatic character creation.

 ## Installation